typst/typst/tests/typ/bugs/3154-array-dict-mut-entry.typ

 ---
 #{
   let dict = (a: 1)
-  // Error: 3-9 dictionary does not contain key "b" so cannot get a mutable entry from it dict.b += 9
+  // Error: 3-9 dictionary does not contain key "b" dict.b += 9
 }